 In 1973, concerned members of the Japanese-American community came together with a shared goal—to give affirmation to their culture and ancestry.
 From this spirit emerged the Japanese Bilingual Bicultural Program (JBBP), a program that has served as a national model for integration of language and cultural studies in elementary school education.

-After several years of intensive community effort, the Board of Education approved an elementary school program starting in the fall of 1973.
-In its initial decade, JBBP was located at a number of sites, including Cobb (Emerson), Rooftop (Twin Peaks), Alvarado, Sherman, Anza, and Columbus schools.
-In 1982 JBBP moved to Clarendon, sharing the site and resources with its sister program, the Second Community Program.
-At this new site, JBBP has steadily grown and prospered.
+In its initial decade, JBBP was located at a number of sites.
+In 1982 JBBP moved to the Clarendon site, sharing the site and resources with the Second Community Program.
+At this new site, JBBP has prospered.

-To help Japanese Americans/Japanese speaking students stay connected to their heritage and to provide opportunities for non-Japanese students to learn Japanese language and culture
+To help Japanese Americans/Japanese speaking students stay connected to their heritage and to provide opportunities for non-Japanese students to learn and love Japanese language and culture

 To provide indelible experiences for students so that they may become life-long learners of Japanese language and culture